Kuban State Technological University: Present day

 Nowadays KubSTU employs over 1200 full-time faculty, including professors and lecturers.
 The university enrolls over 16,000 undergraduate and about 800 postgraduate students.

-As of 2022, the university incorporates 7 institutes (the Institute of Computer Systems and Information Security, the Institute of Construction and Transport Infrastructure, the Institute of Economics, Management and Business, the Institute of Food and Processing Industry, the Institute of Fundamental Sciences, the Institute of Mechanics, Robotics, Engineering of Transport and Technical Systems, and the Institute of Oil, Gas and Power Engineering), and the further education college of engineering and technology.
-Other university subdivisions include the KubSTU — Schneider-Electric training center, the center of high education, the Russian Minobrnauka regional center of testing, 6 research-training centers, 6 centres of high-tech equipment for collective use, 6 small-scale innovative enterprises, 4 student design offices, a student innovative business incubator, 450 specialized laboratories, 6 hostels, the Polytechnic sports centre, and 3 holiday camps at the seaside.
+As of 2022, the university incorporated 7 institutes (the Institute of Computer Systems and Information Security, the Institute of Construction and Transport Infrastructure, the Institute of Economics, Management and Business, the Institute of Food and Processing Industry, the Institute of Fundamental Sciences, the Institute of Mechanics, Robotics, Engineering of Transport and Technical Systems, and the Institute of Oil, Gas and Power Engineering), and the further education college of engineering and technology.
+Other university subdivisions include the KubSTU — Schneider-Electric training center, the center of high education, the Russian Minobrnauka regional center of testing, 6 research-training centers, 6 centres of high-tech equipment for collective use, 6 small-scale innovative enterprises, 4 student design offices, a student innovative business incubator, and 450 specialized laboratories.
 KubSTU also has branches in Novorossiysk and Armavir.

-The university offers continuous multi-stage program, and trains students ranging from just post secondary level to undergraduate to graduate to the highest scientific level of PhD and DSc.
+The university offers continuous multi-stage program, and trains students ranging from just post secondary level to undergraduate to graduate to the scientific level of PhD and DSc.

-The university possesses good material-and-technical facilities.
 Classes are held in 11 buildings.
 At the area of 131 thousand m2 there are 50 academic departments, 115 lecture-rooms, 381 specialized laboratories and workshops, 60 computer classes.
 Special subjects are studied at 58 Department branches established at industrial enterprises of the Krasnodar City and Territory.
 In three buildings for studies there are developed local computer networks used for teaching students, about 150 workstations have access to Internet.
-Total number of PC installed at KubSTU is over 1500.

 University library

-The university library has a rich stock of scientific, teaching and fiction literature – both domestic and international, over 1 million of volumes in number.
+The university library has a stock of scientific, teaching and fiction literature – both domestic and international, over 1 million of volumes in number.
 The readers can work with literature in 9 reading halls and get books they need at 5 library departments.
-There is a local network and access to the Internet at the library, users can find information about literature in the electronic catalogue.
-The university has a unique library in the subjects of primary interest, including scientific books and textbooks, written by scientists affiliated with the university, proceedings of KubSTU, dissertations defended at the university, rare and foreign journals and books.
+There is a local network and access to the Internet at the library.